VanLoo-lab/ascat/ReferenceFiles/WGS/README.md

 # Processing WGS data with ASCAT
 Although we recommend running [Battenberg](https://github.com/Wedge-lab/battenberg) on WGS data to get accurate clonal and subclonal allele-specific copy-number alteration calls, ASCAT can still be used to get a fast ploidy/purity estimate.
 To this end, we pre-generated a set of loci, alongside with GC content and replication timing correction files.

-Briefly, such a list was derived from 1000 Genomes Project SNPs ([hg19](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/) and [hg38](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL/)):
+Briefly, such a list was derived from 1000 Genomes Project SNPs ([hg19](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/), [hg38](http://ftp.1000genomes.ebi.ac.uk/vol1/ftp/data_collections/1000_genomes_project/release/20190312_biallelic_SNV_and_INDEL/) and for [T2T-CHM13](https://s3-us-west-2.amazonaws.com/human-pangenomics/index.html?prefix=T2T/CHM13/assemblies/variants/1000_Genomes_Project/chm13v2.0/unrelated_samples_2504/)):

 - Biallelic SNPs with allele frequency higher than 0.35 and lower than 0.65 in any population were selected using *BCFtools*.
 - Duplicated entries were removed using *R*.
-- SNPs located in the [ENCODE blacklisted regions](https://github.com/Boyle-Lab/Blacklist/) were discarded.
+- For hg19 and hg38 SNPs located in the [ENCODE blacklisted regions](https://github.com/Boyle-Lab/Blacklist/) were discarded.
+For T2T-CHM13, SNPs located in the excluderanges BED file from the [Dozmorovlab](https://github.com/dozmorovlab/excluderanges?tab=readme-ov-file/) were discarded.
 - SNPs with noisy BAF (distant from 0/0.5/1) in normal samples (a.k.a probloci) as part of the [Battenberg](https://github.com/Wedge-lab/battenberg) package were discarded (*probloci_270415.txt.gz* for hg19 and *probloci.zip* for hg38).
+For T2T-CHM13, a lifted over version (form the GRCh38 to T2T) of the problematic loci identified by Battenberg were discarded.

 Since hg38 data for the non-PAR region of chrX is not available (as of September 2021), hg38 data for the whole chrX comes from a lift-over from hg19.